Frequently Asked Questions

 Who can be a donor?

 People of all ages and medical histories should consider themselves potential donors.
-Your medical condition at the time of death will determine what organs and tissue can be donated.
+Your medical condition at the time of death will determine what organs and tissues can be donated.

 Does my religion support organ, eye and tissue donation?